 The Gaming Operation, including all Gaming Facilities, shall be owned by the Tribe.
-The Tribe may, if it chooses, contract for management of the Gaming Facilities and Gaming Operation.
-Any such contract shall subject the manager to the terms of this Compact, including licensing pursuant to the requirements of Sections V. and VI. of this Compact.
+The Tribe may, if it chooses, contract for management of the Gaming Facilities and Gaming

+Operation.
+Any such contract shall subject the manager to the terms of this Compact, including annual State Certification and licensing.